-Temporary Business Visa - Subclass 457
+Temporary Skills Shortage Visa - Subclass 482

-- lawfully and actively operating a business
+- be lawfully and actively operating a business;

-- the direct employer of the employee
+- be the direct employer of the employee;

-- have a good business record and abide by immigration laws
+- have a good business record and abide by immigration laws.

 Employer Nomination Scheme - Permanent Residence

-As the ENS is a permanent visa, the requirements are more stringent than the subclass 457 visa and employees must be under 45 years, meet any mandatory licensing requirements, have a successful skills assessment and have vocational level English.
+As the ENS is a permanent visa, the requirements are more stringent than the subclass 482 visa and employees must be under 45 years, meet any mandatory licensing requirements, have a successful skills assessment and have vocational level English.
 Exemptions from age, skill and English levels may be sought under "exceptional circumstance" provisions on a case-by-case basis.

-For more information or to make an appointment at our Parramatta or Norwest offices, contact:
+For more information, or to make an appointment at one of our offices, please select from the below.